MENU

 In August 1921, the poet Kitahara Hakushu (1885-1942) participated as a lecturer at the Summer Seminar for Liberal Education held at Hoshino Onsen, and gave a lecture on free verse for children.
 The poem “Ochiba-Matsu” is said to have been written during a walk through a forest of fallen pine trees, and was published in the November (first issue) of “Meisei” in 1921. <Passing through a forest of Japanese white pine trees.
 I see the karamatsu with deep emotion.
 The Karamatsu is desolate.
 The journey is desolate. >(first series) and continues through the eighth series.
 The monument was erected by the town of Karuizawa in 1969, using natural stone, along the Yugawa River at the entrance to Hoshino Onsen.

-~The monument to Nakanishi Godo
+~Monument to Nakanishi Godo

 This is a monument to Nakanishi Godo (1895-1984), a poet and poet laureate who continued his campaign for nature conservation as a bird researcher, founded the “Wild Bird Society of Japan,” and promoted the bird-loving movement.
 Nakanishi often held bird-watching parties in Karuizawa and was deeply appreciated and respected by local residents.
 It was erected in 1979 at the entrance to the Wild Bird Sanctuary.
 Later, in 1986, a bust of Nakanishi with a small bird perched on his shoulder was added next to the monument.

-In August 2004, a monument to haiku by Nakamura Kusadao (1901-1983), a haiku poet who presided over “Manryoku” and was known as a human explorer, was erected behind St. Paul’s Catholic Church by the Manryoku Doujin-kai.
+In August 2004, a monument to haiku by Nakamura Kusatao (1901-1983), a haiku poet who presided over “Manryoku” and was known as a human explorer, was erected behind St. Paul’s Catholic Church by the Manryoku Doujin-kai.
 On the reverse side of the natural stone, which is about 80 cm high including the base, is engraved the phrase, “Even in August, the fallen leaves and pine trees are pale.
 On the surface is a relief of the Virgin and Child.
 Since 1936, the year after the church was built, he has attended mass every summer under the guidance of his wife.

 Pickup Site